NithilanM23/Enterprise_RAG/README.md

-# Local Employee Knowledge Assistant (Enterprise RAG)
+# Local Employee Knowledge Assistant

 A fully local, CPU-only RAG (Retrieval-Augmented Generation) system for internal employee use.
 Upload company documents and ask natural language questions — everything runs on your machine with no internet, no cloud, no GPU required.